open-risk/openNPL/docs/source/npl_modules.rst

 .. openNPL code documentation

-openNPL Data Models
+EBA NPL Data Models
 ==============================

-The next pages document in detail the openNPL data models. openNPL models implement the core relations (Tables) of the EBA Portfolio Template `EBA Templates <https://www.openriskmanual.org/wiki/EBA_NPL_Template>`_
+The pages in this section document in detail the EBA NPL data models. openNPL implements the core relations (Tables) of the EBA Portfolio Template `EBA Templates <https://www.openriskmanual.org/wiki/EBA_NPL_Template>`_

 Each data model is implemented in a separate file TABLE_NAME.py in the npl_portfolio directory.
 In addition there is a **Portfolio Model** and a **Portfolio Snapshot Model** implemented in the (models.py) file.
 These models extend the EBA recommendation to enable and/or improve the usability of the openNPL platform.